 Each CATL Scholar is awarded a two-year fellowship that includes:

 - compensation for two course teaching reassignments per year, or an equivalent amount of funding to be applied to the Scholar project or toward a summer stipend, and

 - a $2500 faculty development fund per year to be used to pay for expenses relating to the CATL Scholar’s project.

 Read more about current and former CATL Scholar projects.

 Eligibility: Individual or pairs of full-time, ongoing teaching faculty may apply.
 Applicants must ensure that Scholar compensation will not affect the recipient’s status as a full-time teaching faculty member, as defined by the Elon Faculty Handbook. (see Section II-2, “Minimum Teaching Expectation”).
-Scholar applicants who cannot take course reassignments may apply funds toward other project expenses or a summer stipend, of up to $5000 for up to 2 of the total course reassignments.
+Note that scholar applicants who cannot take course reassignments may request to apply funds toward other project expenses or a summer stipend, of up to $5000 for up to 2 of the total course reassignments.

 Deadlines: Applications are due by 5:00 p.m. on Friday, September 22, 2023 for 2024-2026 CATL Scholars.

 Reimbursement Form: CATL Scholar Reimbursement Form can be completed for funding use and sent to the CATL Program Coordinator (along with applicable receipts) for reimbursement.
 This can be done electronically by emailing email@example.com or through campus mail to Campus Box 2610.
 If you have questions about additional ways to access funding, please call the CATL Program Coordinator at x5106 or email firstname.lastname@example.org.